canonical/cloud-init/doc/merging.rst

 merging, for example).

 Note, however, that merge algorithms are not used *across* types of configuration.
-As was previously the case, merged user-data will still overwrite conf.d configuration.
+As was the case before merging was implemented, user-data will overwrite conf.d configuration without merging.